What Is Construction Project Management (CPM)?

 By focusing on prevention, project managers can spend less time dealing with spontaneous problems and more time on reducing their impact.
 A risk management plan is used to manage all project risks, defines the roles of project staff in risk management, and identifies potential risks and categorizes them in terms of probability and impact.

 Understand Legal Principles

-Prepare a Quality Control Plan
+How to Prepare a Quality Control Plan

-Construction Management Software
+Construction Project Management Software

-Here are some of top construction management tools:
+Here are some top construction management tools:

 Smartsheet is a spreadsheet-inspired work management tool with robust collaboration and communication features.
 With pre-built construction templates, it’s easy to create a timeline, track progress, manage documents, and organize the details.
 Gantt charts are automatically created and auto-adjust every time a change is made, so you can share the most up-to-date timeline with team members or stakeholders.
 You can upload files from your computer, Google Drive, Box, Dropbox, Evernote, or add a web URL, creating a central repository for all project documentation and contracts.
 Team members can have discussions directly in the sheet and set reminders and alerts, so everyone is on the same page.
 And lastly, Smartsheet integrates with other apps like DocuSign (to streamline the contract process by collecting e-signatures), Harvest (to automatically create invoices), and Google Apps (to sync your calendar and add or edit information directly from Gmail).
-Get a free, 30-day trial of Smartsheet.
+Get a free 30-day trial of Smartsheet.